Categories

 Mainstream Studies of Dumbed-Down Compulsory Universal Schooling

-This would merely be a paranoid, conspiratorialist rave–except that the evidence is all in the notes.
+This advocacy piece would merely be a paranoid, conspiratorialist rave–except that the actual evidence is all in the notes.
 (This posting isn’t intended so much as an article, as a set of easily accessible notes for making arguments.)

 Noam Chomsky, citing Ralph Waldo Emerson on the elites’ rationale for agitating for universal, compulsory education: “The grounds on which eminent public servants urge the claims of popular education, is fear” … [that, in their words, he says] … “This country is filling up with thousands and millions of voters, and you must educate them to keep them from our throats”, meaning, “educate them the right way,” keep their perspectives and their understanding narrow and restricted, discourage free and independent thought, and frighten them into obedience –something that’s done over and over in the schools as well–we’ve all experienced it.”